K. C. Wu: Early life

-Wu was born in Central China and grew up in Beijing, where his father served in the military.
+Wu was born in Jianshi County, Hubei, and grew up in Beijing, where his father served in the military.
 He studied at both Tianjin Nankai High School, where Zhou Enlai was a classmate, and at Tsinghua University.
-In 1923, he earned a master's degree in economics from Grinnell College and, in 1926, a doctoral degree in political science from Princeton University.
+In 1923, he earned a bachelor's degree in economics from Grinnell College and, in 1926, a doctoral degree in political science from Princeton University.

-Early career and personal life
+Early career

-After returning to China in 1926, Wu began a career in government service, first as a tax collector in Hankow (today part of Wuhan) for Hsia Tou-yin, a local warlord.
+After returning to China in 1926, Wu began a career in government service, first as a tax collector in Hankou, today part of Wuhan, for the local warlord Xia Douyin.
 In 1931, he married Edith Huang, daughter of Gene T. Huang.
-They eventually had four children: Eileen Wu, Edith Wu, H.K.
-Wu and Sherman Wu.
-In 1932, he became mayor of Hankow.
+They eventually had four children: Eileen, Edith, Kuo-chen, and Sherman.
+In 1932, he became mayor of Hankou.
 When the Yangtze River appeared ready to flood in 1936, Wu oversaw the construction of a huge dike system which saved the city.

-With the fall of Hankow to Japanese forces in October 1938 during the Second Sino-Japanese War, Wu and his family fled to Chungking.
-In 1939, Chiang Kai-shek appointed him as mayor of Chungking, a position he held until 1942.
+With the fall of Hankou to Japanese forces in October 1938 during the Second Sino-Japanese War, Wu and his family fled to Chongqing.
+In 1939, Chiang Kai-shek appointed him as mayor of Chongqing, a position he held until 1942.
 He served as vice minister of Foreign Affairs from 1943 to 1945, interacting with Zhou Enlai as part of the united front against the Japanese.
 After the end of World War II in 1945, K.C.
 Wu became mayor of Shanghai, serving in that role until the Chinese Communists conquered the city in 1949.
-While mayor of Shanghai, Wu met the Chicago Tribune's Robert McCormick and his wife Maryland.
+While mayor of Shanghai, Wu met Robert R. McCormick of the Chicago Tribune, and his wife Maryland.
 As the situation in Shanghai became less stable, Wu sent his two daughters to live with the McCormicks in Illinois.